 Artificial trans fats also increase inflammatory markers and reduce the impact of anti-inflammatory omega 3 fats.

 How you can help – eat whole foods in their natural state, vegetables, pulses, meat/fish, eggs, fruit, etc. Include lots of fibre and variety.
 Avoid food from a packet.
 Also avoid heavy alcohol use, processed meats (e.g. bacon, salami) due to the nitrates.

 I often see clients feeling better within a short time of removing ultra processed foods and concentrating on whole foods again.

 You can get an overgrowth of the bad bugs, perhaps a yeast like candida, or other bugs which work against us rather than with us, or for us.
 We can function well with some of them in our guts, but only in small numbers.
-If these bugs over colonise the gut we can be left unable to properly digest certain foods leading to bloating, gas or pain.
+If these microbes over colonise the gut we can be left unable to properly digest certain foods leading to bloating, gas or pain.

 How you can help – To address the bacterial imbalance you can boost the beneficial bacteria.
 These ‘good’ microbes love fibre, so diet rich in wholegrains, pulses, vegetables and fruit.
 You can also add beneficial microbes back in through eating fermented foods such as kimchi, sauerkraut, kombucha and kefir.

 Hi I'm Anna Mapson, registered Nutritionist (mBANT, CNHC).
 I help people with IBS, SIBO, reflux and other gut health issues.